Red Fraggle

 Red Fraggle is a fictional character in Jim Henson's television series Fraggle Rock, as well as its reboot Fraggle Rock: Back to the Rock.
 She is one of the five main characters from the series, alongside Gobo, Wembley, Mokey, and Boober.
-She was performed and voiced by Karen Prell in both the original series and its reboot; Barbara Goodson voiced her in the animated series.
+She was performed and voiced by Karen Prell in both the original series and its reboot.
+Barbara Goodson voiced her in the animated series.

 Red is the best friend and roommate of Mokey Fraggle.
 She is adventurous, fun-loving, cheerful, and athletic.
 She is a fan of sports and loves to swim in the Fraggle pool.
 She can be highly competitive with her friends, and has something of a rivalry with her friend Gobo, as well as strongly disliking Gobo's uncle Traveling Matt.
 She also dislikes Mokey's pet plant Lanford, though she warms up to him later.

 Red has proved to be one of the most popular characters from Fraggle Rock.
 Karen Prell has made live appearances with Red at various events.
-Red returned, performed once again by Prell, in the short-form Apple TV+ series Fraggle Rock: Rock On.
+Red returned, performed once again by Prell, in the short-form Apple TV+ series Fraggle Rock: Rock On and the reboot series.